KirillKryukov/naf/Compress.md

 ## Specifying input format

 Input format (FASTA of FASTQ) is automatically detected from the actual input data, so there's not need to specify it.
-However, explicitly specifying the format with `--fastq` or `--fastq` will make sure the compression occurs only if the input is in the expected format.
+However, explicitly specifying the format with `--fasta` or `--fastq` will make sure the compression occurs only if the input is in the expected format.

 In additon, input file extension is checked against specified format and actual format.